First Harrogate Trains

-First Harrogate Trains was a proposed open access operator with ambitions to run passenger services between Harrogate and London King's Cross via York.
+First Harrogate Trains was a proposed open access operator with ambitions to run passenger rail services between Harrogate and London King's Cross via York.
+The company was a subsidiary of Hull Trains, then owned by FirstGroup (80%) and Renaissance Trains (20%).

 The company proposed to run from Harrogate to London King's Cross with up to four services each way per day.
-The application to run trains was rejected by the Office of Rail Regulation in February 2009.
+The application to run trains was rejected by the Office of Rail Regulation (ORR) in February 2009.
 It cited that the services would not bring enough new patronage and thus rely on abstracting revenue from existing train operating companies.

-First Harrogate Trains also applied for four trains per day service from Cleethorpes to London, with an additional four trains per day between Lincoln Central and London Kings Cross, and to open a new station at Donnington Parkway.
-In 2009, it was rejected by the Office of Rail Regulations.
+First Harrogate Trains also applied to operate four trains per day from Cleethorpes to London Kings Cross, with an additional four between Lincoln Central and London, and to open a new station at Donnington Parkway.
+In 2009, this application was rejected by the ORR.

-Had FHT been successful, it was intended that services would have commenced in the summer of 2009.
+Had the proposal been successful, it was intended that services would commence in the summer of 2009.

-First Harrogate Trains was a subsidiary of Hull Trains, owned by FirstGroup (80%) and Renaissance Trains (20%).